This post may contain affiliate links. Thank you for your support.

 Ingredients Needed for the Homemade Coffee Creamer

-I always like to try to reduce my dairy intake wherever I can, and just swapping out your regular milk or cream for a plant-based milk in this non dairy creamer is a really easy way to do that.
-I find that cashew and coconut milks are usually the richest and have a natural sweetness to them even when you buy the unsweetened version, so I used a milk that was a combination of the two. 🙂
+I always like to try to reduce my dairy intake wherever I can, and just swapping out your regular milk or cream for plant-based milk in this non dairy creamer is a really easy way to do that.
+I find that cashew and coconut milk are usually the richest and have a natural sweetness to them even when you buy the unsweetened version, so I used a milk that was a combination of the two. 🙂

 You’ll need: